Understanding Magnesium: The Essential Nutrient for Your Health

 Possible Interactions

-Magnesium may interfere with absorption of:
+Magnesium may interfere with the absorption of:

 Antibiotics